newsmary/goalie/README.md

 - Think about other kinds of OKRs (e.g. discipline)
 - Is there a hierarchy of teams?
 Can a team belong to another team? (e.g RW playback to iPlayer)

+# Local development
+- Install Docker
+- Run `docker-compose build` to build it
+- Run `docker-compose up` to start rails
+- To run cucumber tests, etc, run `docker-compose run web bash` for an interactive bash shell
+- To shut down gracefully run `docker-compose down` if you just kill it, you'll have to log-in and remove the tmp/pids/puma.pid

 This README would normally document whatever steps are necessary to get the